hermanwongkm/AlgoPratice/readme.md

 ####  Common Methods

+** Array **
+Question: Remove duplicates from sorted array
+Method: Keep a pointer of what the position you can overwrite, and use a loop to iterate through.
+Thus, reducing time complexity by shifting each value at most only once.

 **Common Strategies**
 1. Can I use a Hashset or a HashMap to store values that you want to find?
 2. Can I sort it?